Wolfram|Alpha Short Answers APIReference

 To get started, you must register a Wolfram ID and sign in to the Wolfram|Alpha Developer Portal.

-Click the “Get an AppID” button to start the app creation process.
+Click the Sign up to get your first AppID button to start the app creation process.
 After a one-time survey about intended usage, the AppID creation dialog will appear.
 Give your application a name and a simple description and select which app type to register an AppID.
 Each application must have its own unique AppID.

 Now that you have an AppID, you can make your first query.
 The base URL for queries is: